Azure-Samples/azureai-assistant-tool/README.md

 Build the wheel for `azure.ai.assistant` library using the following instructions, or use the wheel package provided under the repo's release tags directly.

-- Ensure wheel is installed to build the library package.
-You can install it using the command: `pip install wheel`
+- Python wheel and setuptools packages are required to build the library package.
+You can install them using the commands: `pip install wheel`and `pip install setuptools`
 - Go to the`sdk/azure-ai-assistant` folder
 - Build the wheel using following command: `python setup.py sdist bdist_wheel`
 - Go to generated `dist` folder